honestlytho/SimpleGainPlugin/README.md

 - optional: macOS, if using Xcode to build from files

 ### Install Steps
-1. Locate the plugin vst3 and/or AU at 'SimpleGainPlugin/Builds/MacOSX/build/Debug'
+1. Download, and locate the plugin `.vst3` and/or `.AU` at `SimpleGainPlugin/Builds/MacOSX/build/Debug`
 1. Copy the `.vst3` file to your vst3 directory
 2. Copy the `.component` file to your AU directory
 3. Restart your DAW or rescan for plugins